JETSCAPE/X-SCAPE/README.md

     ./get_iSS.sh
 ```

-To compile the iSS code together with the XETSCAPE framework, please turn
+To compile the iSS code together with the JETSCAPE framework, please turn
 on the iSS support option,

 ```bash